Curt Doussett: Career

 He has been in over 60 theatrical productions and has made several appearances on television.
 His credits include Everwood, Touched by an Angel, NCIS, Dumb & Dumber, and parts in several Disney films.

 When Doussett's agent found out that Hazard Pay, a new Discovery show, was auditioning for a host, a demo tape of Doussett was sent in.
 The demo tape alone got Doussett to the final three.
 When Doussett showed up in person, he told the producers he wasn't afraid to try anything.
 A little later, Doussett found out he was going to be the host of the television show.

 In 2013, he was announced as the new host of Syfy's new show Exit which premiered on 4 June 2013.

 Acting Credit

 Film acting credits

-Curt's appeared in the 2011 film Midway to Heaven starring opposite Michelle Money.
+Curt's appeared in the 2011 film Midway to Heaven (also known as Heaven Is Waiting) starring opposite Michelle Money and Kirby Heyborne.
 Curt's other film acting credits include The R.M., Saints and Soldiers (nominated for two Independent Spirit Awards), Church Ball opposite Fred Willard and Clint Howard, and the upcoming Adventures of Food Boy opposite Lucas Grabeel.